Home Blog Inventory carrying costs: what they are, how to calculate, and ways to reduce them

 2. Storage space costs

-Storage space costs are the cost of keeping your inventory safe and in top condition, ready for sale.
-They can be split in fixed and variable costs.
-Fixed costs include the warehouse rent or mortgage; variable costs include lighting, heating, air conditioning, plus the costs of physically handling the inventory.
+Storage space costs are the cost of keeping your inventory safe, accessible, in top condition, and ready for sale.
+They can be split into fixed and variable costs.
+Fixed costs include warehouse rent or mortgage, while; variable costs include lighting, heating, air conditioning, and the costs of physically handling the inventory.

-Storage costs will vary dependent on your type of storage; for example if you own your own warehouse, you may have more control over your costs than if you use a Third Party Logistics (3PL) provider.
-In both cases it makes sense to ensure you’re holding the right products in the right volumes to meet demand without carrying too much to take up valuable warehouse space.
-ABC analysis or more sophisticated inventory classification techniques will help identify which stock items you should hold more of and those that should either be carried in smaller amounts or not at all.
+Storage costs will vary depending on your storage setup.
+For example if you own your warehouse, you may have more control over your costs than if you use a Third Party Logistics (3PL) provider.
+In both cases it makes sense to ensure you’re holding the right products in the right volumes to meet demand without taking up valuable warehouse space with slow-moving items.
+ABC analysis or more sophisticated inventory classification techniques can help identify which items you should hold more of and which you should carry in smaller amounts or not at all.

-Automating your inventory handling will also help improve productivity and reduce operational costs.
+Automating your inventory handling will also help improve productivity and reduce day-to-day operational costs.

 3. Inventory service costs

-The more inventory you carry, the higher your insurance premium will be, therefore having a high inventory turnover rate will help keep these costs low.
+The more inventory you carry, the higher your insurance premium is likely to be.
+This is one reason why maintaining, a healthy inventory turnover rate is so important for keeping these costs low.

-While inventory management software is obviously a cost to your business, if you have the right solution that is used correctly by your team, it should bring a good return on its investment.
+While the right solution is used, it should deliver a good return oninvestment.
 Inventory optimization software such as EazyStock will deliver an ROI within months of implementation, reducing stock levels by up to 30% and therefore dramatically cutting carrying costs.

 4. Inventory risk costs

-There is a risk associated with carrying inventory and a cost associated with that risk.
-This includes the risk of shrinkage, e.g. a loss of items while in storage that doesn’t relate to sales.
-Shrinkage is often due to administrative errors (shipping errors, misplaced goods, systems not updated etc.), theft (including employee theft) or damage in transit.
+Even if you have the right stock in the right place, there’s still risk attached to holding it.
+This includes the risk of shrinkage, which means stock is lost while in storage rather than through sales.
+This might be due to administrative errors (shipping errors, misplaced goods, systems not updated etc.), theft (including employee theft) or damage in transit.

 Inventory holding costs and profitability